 Introduction

 The “SOA - Repository Artifact Model and Protocol” (S-RAMP) specification defines a common data model for SOA repositories to facilitate the use of common tooling and sharing of data.
 It provides a rich representation data model that supports query.
-It includes binding(s) which document the syntax for interaction with a compliant repository for create, read, update, delete and query operations within the context of each binding.
+It includes binding(s) that document the syntax for interaction with a compliant repository for create, read, update, delete and query operations within the context of each binding.
 Initially, only one binding will be defined, but others can be added.

 The specification is organized into multiple documents.
 This document, the SOA - Repository Artifact Model and Protocol Foundation (hereafter referred to as Foundation) describes the overall goals of S-RAMP and defines the Artifact Type Model and associated schemas for S-RAMP.
 It also describes the generic query grammar used in S-RAMP.
 The Foundation document is not specific to any binding.
 Other documents in this specification provide material specific to a given binding for S-RAMP, including the syntax for interacting with an S-RAMP compliant repository.
 Those available at the time of this publication are: